dksath/gait_recognition/mkdocs/gait_recognition/docs/user-guide/getting-started.md

 # thus any local modifications made to the code will take effect without reinstallation.
 ```

-Case b: If you use mmdet as a dependency or third-party package, install it with pip:
+Case B: If you use mmdet as a dependency or third-party package, install it with pip:

 ```shell
 pip install mmdet
 ```
+This is the method we used.

 #### Verify the installation